Synonym(s)

 LocalizationThis section has been translated automatically.

-Especially on the face, neck, extensor sides of the arms and legs, torso.
+V.a. on face, neck, extensor sides of arms and legs, trunk.

 Clinical featuresThis section has been translated automatically.

-- Integument: Development of reddish-livid, succulent, pressure-marked, infiltrated papules which confluent into nodules and plaques.
-The pronounced inflammatory oedema creates the impression of blistering ("illusion of vesiculation"), sometimes with the formation of small blisters.
-Later pustular formation is possible.
-Central brightening and marginal progression leads to the formation of bizarrely shaped, abnormal plaques.
+- Integument: Sudden development of reddish-livid, succulent, pressure-dolent, infiltrated papules that confluent into nodules and plaques.
+The pronounced inflammatory edema initially gives the impression of blistering ("illusion of vesiculation").
+In later stages, formation of confluent pustules.
+Central lightening and marginal progression lead to the formation of irregular, bizarrely shaped bright red plaques.
 No formation of ulcerations, no scarring of the skin lesions.

-- Extracutaneous manifestations: Polyarthritis (in about 50-60% of patients) with rapidly changing, very painful swelling of the large and middle joints.
-Frequently fever (44%), myalgia, nephritis, hepatitis, conjunctivitis (about 30%) or iridocyclitis, inflammatory bowel diseases, sterile osteomyelitis; rarely aseptic meningitis, rarely pancreatitis.
+- Extracutaneous manifestations: Polyarthritis (in approx. 50-60% of patients) with rapidly changing, very painful swelling of the large and medium-sized joints.
+Frequently fever (44%), myalgia, nephritis, hepatitis, conjunctivitis (approx. 30%) or iridocyclitis, inflammatory bowel disease, sterile osteomyelitis; rarely aseptic meningitis, rarely pancreatitis.

 LaboratoryThis section has been translated automatically.